xtivia/speedray-cli/docs/documentation/stories/moving-into-the-cli.md

-# Moving your project to Angular CLI
+# Moving your project to Speedray CLI

-The easiest way to move an existing project to Angular CLI is to copy your application files into a new, empty CLI project.
+The easiest way to move an existing project to Speedray CLI is to copy your application files into a new, empty CLI project.

 Let's see how to do it step by step.